MillzyDev/BepisModManager/README.md

 # BepisModManager
-A tool designed to make installing BePinEx mods easier.
+A tool designed to make installing BepInEx mods easier.